Why are people going crazy about Virtual Assistants?

-According to Natalie Sisson from The Suitcase Entrepreneur, VAs can free up at least two hours of your time.
+According to Natalie Sisson from The Suitcase Entrepreneur, virtual assistants can free up at least two hours of your time.
 You can spend those two hours or more on more important business tasks or activities that actually produce some income and progress!

 Previously, there was a list of all of the general tasks a VA can do.
 However, here are seven of the most recurring and time-consuming tasks you can leave to your VA according to Natalie Sisson:

-- Calendar Management.
-Managing your calendar yourself will not only take up a lot of time, but due to an overloaded mind, you might forget to schedule one or two meetings.
+Managing your calendar yourself will not only take up a lot of time.
+Due to an overloaded mind, you might forget to schedule one or two meetings.
 There are several free online calendar tools such as Google Calendar where you can put your VA in charge of keeping your schedules and appointments updated.

-- Social Media Management.
-You might not have the time to regularly create engaging Facebook or Twitter posts to attract more customers, so why not give the task to your VA?
+You might not have the time to regularly create engaging Facebook or Twitter posts to attract more customers.
+Why not give the task to your VA?
 A large percentage of your customers/clients are scrolling through Facebook or Twitter at least once a day.
 Therefore, do not pass up the business opportunity just because you were too busy.

-- Email Management.
 Emails will just keep piling up as your business grows, and some of those emails may be useless spam or an actual inquiry.
-Of course, you do not have the time to sort through absolutely every single email flooding into your inbox, so let the VA handle that.
+Of course, you do not have the time to sort through absolutely every single email flooding into your inbox.
+You can let the VA handle that.

-- Email Marketing.
 Properly informing consumers of promos, sales, new products, etc. can involve sending out a lot of emails.
-Again, this is a time-consuming task, but VAs can use tools like Mailchimp to make the bulk emailing a lot easier and faster to do.
+Again, this is a time-consuming task.
+However, virtual assistants can use tools like Mailchimp to make the bulk emailing a lot easier and faster to do.

 Where can I hire my own VA?